Glowforge Accessories, Add ons, and Modifications

 6" Inline Fan

-Many people swear by a powerful inline fan.
+Many people swear by a powerful inline fan and now that I’ve added one to my setup I am also a fan (pun intended).
 When using this hose you will need to make sure you seal the seams well with aluminum tape and that you turn off the Glowforge internal fan (you can do this in the interface by telling it you’re using the indoor filter).
 The 6″ is what most people use but according to other GF users, the 4″ is powerful enough and at 200 CFM (cubic feet per minute) of the internal fan (which is 180 CFM).
 The key to selecting a fan is you want it more powerful than 180 but not too powerful.
 An overpowered fan can cause as many issues as an underpowered one.

 This inline fan is much cheaper.
 It does not replace the internal fan, but it gives it a boost and helps reduce fumes.
 It will also help if your exhaust hose is overly long as it can be positioned farther down the line to keep the air moving.
-This is what I use.
+This is what I used before upgrading.

 Amazon Affiliate Link: